laminas/laminas-feed/doc/book/zend.feed.pubsubhubbub.md

 ## Architecture

-`Zend\Feed\PubSubHubbub` implements two sides of the Pubsubhubbub 0.2 Specification: a Publisher and a Subscriber.
-It does not currently implement a Hub Server though this is in progress for a future Zend Framework release.
+`Laminas\Feed\PubSubHubbub` implements two sides of the Pubsubhubbub 0.2 Specification: a Publisher and a Subscriber.
+It does not currently implement a Hub Server though this is in progress for a future Laminas release.

 A Publisher is responsible for notifying all supported Hubs (many can be supported to add redundancy to the system) of any updates to its feeds, whether they be Atom or *RSS* based.
 This is achieved by